-After a lot of preparatory work had been conducted in a series of workshops of tornado and wind damage by the European Severe Storms Laboratory since 2011, the first draft of this document resulted from a workshop on 4-7 September 2018 organized in Wiener Neustadt, and it has since evolved into the present version.
+After extensive preparatory work had been conducted in a series of workshops of tornado and wind damage by the European Severe Storms Laboratory since 2011, the first draft of this document resulted from a workshop on 4 - 7 September 2018 organized in Wiener Neustadt, and it has since evolved into the present version.

-The latest in person workshop on tornado and wind damage assessment took place 29 August - 1 Sept 2023.
-At the 2023 ESSL workshop, a number of issues with the preliminary version 0.10 were raised, which were considered for the current version of the document.
-Here follows a list of the key issues:
+The latest in person workshop on tornado and wind damage assessment took place 29 August - 1 Sept 2022.
+At the 2022 ESSL workshop, a number of issues with the preliminary version 0.10 were raised, which were taken into account.
+After a commenting phase for the resulting document, final minor changes were made to result in the current version 1.0.